jayvayron/jayvayron/README.md

 - 👋 Hi, I’m @jayvayron
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Python and Javascript
-- 💞️ I’m not looking forward to collaborate on anything currently.
+- 💞️ Eagerly looking for collaborations!
 - 📫 If you want to contact me, DM me on Instagram at @jayvayron.

 <!---